beder/travel-app-backend/README.md

 cd travel-app-backend
 ```

-3. Create a copy of the `.env.example` file in the root directory and rename it to `.env`
+3. Copy the `.env.example` file in the root directory to create the `.env` file

 ```bash
 cp .env.example .env